hdbaek/AgendaVoting/README.md

-This folder contains sources and documents for a dApp.
+This folder contains sources for User Interface Included are files for web programing such as *.html, *.js, *.css, etc